Cindy Halloran, an occupational therapist, is the Director of The Center for AAC & Autism.

 Amy specializes in Augmentative/Alternative Communication (AAC) and working with children who exhibit complex communication needs.
 She has worked extensively with occupational therapists and other related professionals to best understand and treat children with sensory processing disorder, visual impairments and motor impairments.
 She works closely with families to educate, train and support implementation of AAC in the home environment, and has led support groups for parents of AAC users.
 She also collaborates with and trains school teams in regards to language development and implementation of AAC in the educational setting.
 She has experience presenting locally and regionally to SLPs, teachers and assistants, occupational therapists and other assistive technology professionals.
 She also co-developed and taught a graduate course on AAC, and has guest lectured in undergraduate and graduate level courses on numerous occasions.
 Amy is an active member of the American Speech Language Hearing Association (ASHA).
 Her involvement with ASHA includes serving on its Special Interest Group 12 (AAC) Professional Development Committee.

-Rebecca Hoke received her Bachelor's degree in Communication Disorders from Kutztown University and her Master's Degree in Speech-Language Pathology from West Chester University.
+Becca Hoke received her Bachelor's degree in Communication Disorders from Kutztown University and her Master's Degree in Speech-Language Pathology from West Chester University.

 She has been a speech-language pathologist since 2003.
-Previously she worked with preschool children to young adults in a range of school settings in the Pennsylvania school system, but primarily in self contained programs for students with intellectual disabilities, autism and physical disabilities.
+Previously she worked with preschool children to young adults in a range of school settings in the Pennsylvania school system, but primarily in self-contained programs for students with intellectual disabilities, autism and physical disabilities.
 Recently she was a full-time SLP at a LAMP Center of Excellence in South Central Pennsylvania.

-Rebecca specializes in Augmentative and Alternative Communication (AAC), working with children who have complex communication needs.
+Becca specializes in Augmentative and Alternative Communication (AAC), working with children who have complex communication needs.
 In addition to providing direct services to students, she has worked as an AAC consultant within the school setting, collaborating with and training educational teams to select and implement AAC in the educational environment.
 She has experience presenting locally and regionally to SLPs, teachers and assistants and occupational therapists.

-Rebecca maintains membership in the American Speech Language Hearing Association.
+Becca maintains membership in the American Speech Language Hearing Association.